mtdon08/stock-dashboard/README.md

 * [ ] dbt models for transformed data
 * [ ] Dashboard upgrade: add indicators
 * [ ] Secure secret management via `.env`
+* [ ] 💡 Bonus (Optional, After Launch)
+Set up logging instead of print() for future debugging.

+Add a dropdown to select tickers dynamically (from a list of tickers in S3).

+Build out more analytics or chart types (e.g., moving average, RSI, etc.)

 ---